Poojaalluri/data_analysis/README.md

 Table of Contents

-Overview
+-Overview
-Technologies Used
+-Technologies Used
-Dataset
+-Dataset
-Key Insights
+-Key Insights
-Setup Instructions
-Future Enhancements

-Overview
+1. Overview

 This project analyzes a diamond pricing dataset to uncover patterns and insights.
 Various factors like carat weight, cut, clarity, and color were examined to determine their influence on price.

-Technologies Used
+2. Technologies Used

 Languages: Python
 Libraries: Pandas, NumPy, Matplotlib, Seaborn
 Tools: Jupyter Notebook

-Dataset
+3. Dataset
 Source: [Kaggle]
 Size: [53940, 11]
 Key Columns: Carat, Cut, Clarity, Price

-Key Insights
+4. Key Insights

 Higher carat diamonds are generally more expensive, but price trends also depend on clarity and cut.
 Premium and Ideal cut diamonds have higher average prices.